-1.1 2017 Atlantic Basin Activity through July
+1.1 2018 Atlantic Basin Activity through July

-The 2017 Atlantic basin hurricane season has had an above-average number named storms but below-average ACE through the end of July.
+The 2018 Atlantic basin hurricane season has had an above-average number named storms, hurricanes and ACE through the end of July.
 However, over 90% of all ACE is generated after 1 August.
 Real-time global TC statistics are available.